 Lighter and Cheaper

-When I use a midrange zoom with my D3, I kid you not, I use the cheap plastic 28-80 G if I want sharp results, great macro and instant autofocus (faster than the 24-120 VR).
+I use the cheap plastic 28-80 G if I want sharp results, great macro and instant autofocus.

 I use the 28-200 G if I want to cover all focal lengths very sharply and have decent macro, but the AF of the 28-200 G isn't that fast.